The 20 Best Myoclonus-Dystonia Doctors Near Me in New York, US

 English

-Karlo Lizarraga is a Neurologist in Rochester, New York.
-Dr. Lizarraga has been practicing medicine for over 18 years and is rated as an Experienced provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Drug Induced Dyskinesia, Essential Tremor, Movement Disorders, and Parkinson's Disease.
+Karlo Lizarraga is a Neurologist practicing medicine in Rochester, New York.
+He has been practicing medicine for over 18 years.
+Dr. Lizarraga is rated as an Experienced provider by MediFind in the treatment of Myoclonus-Dystonia.
+His clinical expertise encompasses Drug Induced Dyskinesia, Essential Tremor, Parkinson's Disease, and Movement Disorders.

 Advanced in Myoclonus-Dystonia